Understanding Gender in Community-Based Adaptation

-Good analysis of local gender dynamics to inform community-based adaptation does not have to be a complicated science.
+Good analysis of local gender dynamics to inform community-based adaptation (CBA) does not have to be a complicated science.
 This practical brief is not a guide for researchers, nor is it a comprehensive gender analysis tool.
 Rather, it seeks to unpack why, where and how gender analysis fits into the community-based adaptation process, providing a rational for its importance and pointing to key resources.
 It seeks to demystify the challenge by breaking the process of “integrating gender” into a set of three key practices, which inform CBA planning and decision making through different ways.
-The brief describes a process and steps for gender analysis that apply to whichever practices are most useful to a project or programme.
-It seeks to motivate readers to make better efforts to understand and respond to gender dynamics, as an essential element of local climate change adaptation planning.